cajones93/Project1/README.md

 ### Code Validation
 Validate your code HTML, CSS (all pages/files need to be validated!!!), display screenshots
 ### Manual Testing user stories or/and features
-Test all your user stories, you an create table

 Testing for links, FAQ, and form
 Test | Pass